cid-harvard/vis-toolkit/REFERENCE.md

 # Reference

-> Definition
+> Lists all the vistk parameters.

 **Default:** Most default values are located in <a href='src/vars.js'>src/vars.js</a>

 **Example:** Most examples are issued from the examples located in <a href='src/visualizations/'>src/visualizations/</a>.

+**Note:** This is a work-in-progress.

 ## General

-All the parameters that impact a whole chart, and will propagate to all the marks being drawn.
+The following parameters that impact a whole chart, and will propagate to all the marks being drawn.

 ### `type`